MV Asama Maru (1928): Details

 Asama Maru provided accommodation for 222 first-class passengers and for 96 second-class passengers.
 There was also room for up to 504 third-class passengers.
 The ship and passengers were served by a crew of 330.

+Civilian career

+Early career

 She was laid down on 10 September 1927 at Mitsubishi Shipbuilding & Engineering Co.
 Nagasaki, Japan, with yard number 450.

-Civilian career

-Early career

 Asama Maru was launched on 30 October 1928 and left Yokohama on 11 October 1929 on her maiden voyage to California, arriving on 24 October.
 During a subsequent crossing, upon arrival in San Francisco on 14 December 1930, US Customs agents seized a large amount of opium during festivities marking the ship's first anniversary of Trans-Pacific service.

 In August 1932, Asama Maru transported the Japanese Olympic team to Los Angeles for the 1932 Summer Olympics.
 While at Los Angeles, Baron Takeichi Nishi, the gold medalist, entertained his friends, Douglas Fairbanks and Mary Pickford.

-During a voyage departing from San Francisco on 1 April1937, Asama Maru carried Helen Keller with a message of good will from President Franklin D. Roosevelt.
+During a voyage departing from San Francisco on 1 April 1937, Asama Maru carried Helen Keller with a message of good will from President Franklin D. Roosevelt.
 Disaster struck Asama Maru during the 1937 Great Hong Kong typhoon.
 While anchored at Kowloon Bay in Hong Kong on the night of 2 September, high winds ripped Asama Maru from her moorings and drove her into Chai Wan Bay, where she grounded.
 She was subsequently rammed by SS Conte Verde, an 18,765-ton Italian passenger liner which had also broken loose from her moorings.
 She was refloated on 12 September after two of her engines and other items were removed to reduce weight, and repaired at Nagasaki from 2 April through 15 September.